amritbhat786/Affect-of-Daily-Travel-on-COVID/README.md

 - [RAW US confirmed cases CSV file from the Kaggle repository of John Hopkins University COVID-19 data](https://www.kaggle.com/datasets/antgoldbloom/covid19-data-from-john-hopkins-university)
-The RAW_us_confirmed_cases.csv file from the Kaggle repository of John Hopkins University COVID-19 data.
  This data is updated daily.
 There are no ethical considerations I feel we have to consider with this dataset, as these are the actual cases that were reported publicly.
 Licensed under Attribution 4.0 International (CC BY 4.0).
-Overall, this dataset will contain the daily COVID case count, which will act as our dependent variable in the analysis.
+Overall, this dataset will contain the daily COVID case count, which will act as our dependent variable in the analysis. **THIS DATA IS NOT INCLUDED IN THIS REPOSITORY AS THE FILESIZE WAS TOO LARGE.
+PLEASE DOWNLOAD IT DIRECTLY FROM THE LINK LOCALLY**

 | Column name     | Description               |
 | --------------- | ------------------------- |